-As would be expected in a field that changes as quickly as polymers, our curriculum continues to undergo revisions to reflect both current trends and fundamental polymer studies.
-First-year candidates in the Polymer Science and Engineering Department are always granted fellowships to concentrate on studies; all polymer science and engineering students join intensive research groups within the first year.
+As would be expected in a field that changes as quickly as polymers, our curriculum rapidly evolves to reflect both current trends and fundamental polymer studies.
+First-year candidates in the Polymer Science and Engineering Department are fully supported by the department, without teaching requirements, to concentrate on their coursework; all polymer science and engineering students join intensive research groups within the first year.
 All doctoral candidates are supported year-round by a stipend and tuition waiver.

 Polymer science and engineering courses at the graduate level are available to all University of Massachusetts graduate students, and such courses are frequently taught as interdisciplinary efforts involving faculty in related fields such as chemistry, chemical engineering, and biology.
 These courses are also available to advanced undergraduates with instructor permission.

 In addition to semester-long courses, we regularly offer one- or two-day short courses on focused academic topics such as electron microscopy, NMR spectroscopy, or surface analysis.
-These short courses are suitable for both industrial scientists and the public, and are taught in conjunction with the Materials Research Science and Engineering Center (MRSEC) and the Center for Research on Polymers (CUMIRP) meetings.
-Upcoming topics and registration information can be found on the department website pages.
+These short courses are suitable for both industrial scientists and the public.
+The Center for Research on Polymers (CUMIRP) housed in Conte, coordinates many of these short courses.